 Whether basic or complex, shapes are an essential component of most successful artworks.
 And, when it comes to painting in watercolor, this is no different.

-Below, artist Kathie George shares how to loosen up your painting style with simple options for creating better forms and shapes.
+Below, artist Kathie George shares how to loosen up your painting style with simple techniques for creating better forms.
 Enjoy!

 Getting in Shape